eugeneswalker/gitlab-chart/doc/backup-restore/restore.md

 ### Restore the rails secrets

-The GitLab chart expects rails secrets to be provided as a Kubernetes Secret with content in yaml.
+The GitLab chart expects rails secrets to be provided as a Kubernetes Secret with content in YAML.
 Create a local file with the following content:

 ```yaml
 production: